sisidovski/web.dev/src/site/content/en/blog/using-conversion-measurement/index.md

 ---
-title: Using the Event Conversion Measurement API
+title: Using the Attribution Reporting API
-subhead: Must-dos and tips to use the Event Conversion Measurement API.
+subhead: Must-dos and tips to use the Attribution Reporting API.
 authors:
   - maudn
 hero: hero.jpg
 date: 2020-11-12
-#updated: 2020-11-12
+updated: 2020-02-25
 tags:
   - blog
   - privacy
 ---

-The [Event Conversion Measurement API](/conversion-measurement) measures when an ad click leads to a conversion, without using cross-site identifiers.
+The [Attribution Reporting API](/conversion-measurement) reports when an ad click leads to a conversion, without using cross-site identifiers.
 Here, you'll find must-dos and tips to use this API locally or as an experiment for your end users.